Wow, that’s a lot to take in but read on, it will be worth it!

-A lot of work went in to this particular post so I assume you want to know what results we got!
+A lot of work went into this particular post so I assume you want to know what results we got!

 So here you go…

 There were so many great sites that took a copy of the infographic and embedded it on their site.
 Over 100 so far and this is still growing.
-What’s great is that a lot of them also wrote an article about the content within the infographic and linked to us within the article.
+What’s great is that a lot of them also wrote an article about the content of the infographic and linked to us within the article.
 A link from the infographic back to your site is useful but a link within a post about the infographic is even better.